microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/troubleshooting/_index.md

 Occasionally deployments of the Agora Contoso Supermarket experience may fail at various stages.
 Common reasons for failed deployments include:

-- Invalid service principal id, service principal secret or service principal Azure tenant ID provided in _azuredeploy.parameters.json_ file.
+- Invalid Azure service principal id, service principal secret, or service principal Azure tenant ID provided in _azuredeploy.parameters.json_ file.
 - Invalid SSH public key provided in _azuredeploy.parameters.json_ file.
   - An example SSH public key is shown here.
 Note that the public key includes "ssh-rsa" at the beginning.
 The entire value should be included in your _main.parameters.json_ file.